KentoBaguetti/Web-Crawler-GO/README.md

 ### Things I want to add:

-Use the worker pool pattern to be able to process multple Urls simultaneousely
+- Use the worker pool pattern to be able to process multple Urls simultaneousely
+- Feed the data into an inverted index db in mongo
+- Add a more refined version of keyword matching